Incremental Randomized Smoothing Certification: Appendix

 \subsection{$\eqlb$ evaluation}

 We compute $\eqlb$ value as the binomial confidence upper limit using \cite{10.2307/2331986} method with $n=1000$ samples.
-For experiement that adds Gaussian corruptions with $\sigma$ to the input, we use the network that is trained with Gaussian data augmentation with variance $\sigma^2$.
+For an experiment that adds Gaussian corruptions with $\sigma$ to the input, we use the network that is trained with Gaussian data augmentation with variance $\sigma^2$.